Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Introduction

 This paper is organised as follows.
-In Sec.~\ref{sec:model}, we give a review of the $\nu$SMEFT operators considered in this work, examining their impact, in addition to the active-sterile mixing, on the production and decay of HNLs at FCC-ee in Appendices~\ref{app:2to2_xsec} and~\ref{app:decays}, respectively.
-In particular, we provide a formalism for including both non-zero active-sterile mixing and EFT operator coefficients, which requires consistent rotation of the coefficients to the mass basis.
-We briefly explore which simplified UV models can induce these operators at tree-level.
-In Sec.~\ref{sec:active_sterile_mixing}, we explore the sensitivity of mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee to the electron-flavour mixing strength, $V_{e N}$, for a single Dirac HNL, comparing to current constraints and previously estimated sensitivities from DV searches at FCC-ee~\cite{Blondel:2014bra, Antusch:2016vyf, Blondel:2022qqo, Ajmal:2024kwi}.
-Following this, in Sec.~\ref{sec:ff_monophoton}, we estimate the sensitivity of mono-$\gamma$ plus $\slashed{E}$ searches to the EFT operators of interest at the EW scale, assuming vanishingly small active-sterile mixing and a pair of Majorana or Dirac HNLs.
+In Sec.~\ref{sec:model}, we outline the $d\leq 7$ $\nu$SMEFT operators considered in this work, examining their impact, in addition to the active-sterile mixing, on the production and decay of HNLs at FCC-ee (more details are given in Appendices~\ref{app:2to2_xsec} and~\ref{app:decays}, respectively).
+We briefly explore which simple UV models can produce these operators at tree-level in App.~\ref{app:matching}.
+In Sec.~\ref{sec:active_sterile_mixing}, we then explore the sensitivity of mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee to the electron-flavour mixing strength, $V_{e N}$, for a single Dirac HNL, comparing to current constraints and previously estimated sensitivities from DV searches at FCC-ee~\cite{Blondel:2014bra, Antusch:2016vyf, Blondel:2022qqo, Ajmal:2024kwi}.
+In Sec.~\ref{sec:ff_monophoton}, we estimate the sensitivity of the mono-$\gamma$ plus $\slashed{E}$ signature to the EFT operators of interest, assuming vanishingly small active-sterile mixing and a pair of Majorana or Dirac HNLs.
 The sensitivities for different mass splittings between the HNL pair are examined.
 Next, in Sec.~\ref{sec:displacedvertex}, we perform a sensitivity analysis for the same operators using DV searches at FCC-ee.
-In both the mono-$\gamma$ plus $\slashed{E}$ and DV analyses, we qualitatively explore the impact of non-zero active-sterile mixing on the obtained constraints.
 Finally, in Sec.~\ref{sec:discussion}, we translate the maximum reach of FCC-ee via mono-$\gamma$ plus $\slashed{E}$ and DV searches to the scale of new physics of the $\nu$SMEFT operators.
-We conclude in Sec.~\ref{sec:conclusions}.
+We compare and contrast to other experimental probes of these operators.
+We summarise our findings in Sec.~\ref{sec:conclusions}.